tkhyn/django-actrack/README.rst

    actrack.log(user, 'had_lunch')

-``user`` could as welle be any instance of any model, it does not have to be a user.
+``user`` could as well be any instance of any model, it does not have to be a user.
 Could be a train, for example.

 You can also provide targets and related objects::